-In the NHS Staff Survey 2022, respondents were asked on what grounds they have experienced discrimination.
+In the 2022 staff survey, respondents were asked on what grounds they have experienced discrimination.
 Figure 27, below, shows if respondents felt the discrimination they have experienced was due to ethnic background and 45% confirmed this was the case, an increase from 39.8% in 2021.
 This places SaTH just below the national average for discrimination due to ethnic background.
-We are encouraged to see Freedom to Speak Up and the People & OD Team having weekly meetings to assess data/themes to support staff and tackle discrimination.
+We are encouraged to see Freedom to Speak Up and the People & OD department having weekly meetings to assess data/themes to support staff and tackle discrimination.